E-commerce in India

-In India, cash on delivery is the most preferred payment method, accumulating 75% of the e-retail activities.
+In India, cash on delivery is the most preferred payment method, accumulating 75 percent of e-retail activities.
 Demand for international consumer products (including long-tail items) is growing faster than in-country supply from authorised distributors and e-commerce offerings.
-Long tail business strategy allows companies to realize significant profits by selling low volumes of hard-to-find items to many customers, instead of only selling large volumes of a reduced number of popular items.
-The term was first coined in 2004 by Chris Anderson.
+Long-tail (a term first coined in 2004 by Chris Anderson) business strategy allows companies to realise significant profits by selling low volumes of hard-to-find items to many customers, instead of selling only large volumes of a reduced number of popular items.